LSSTDESC/OpSimSummary/README.md

-# Generating simlib Files
+# OpSimSummary

-Tools for studying the LSST OpSim outputs largely based on `pandas`.
-This can be used for example to generates simlib files for SNANA simulations or similar products that are useful for generating SN simulations.
+Tools for summarizing the LSST Operations Simulations outputs for use with catalog simulation tools or other analyses.

 [![Build Status](https://travis-ci.org/rbiswas4/OpSimSummary.svg?branch=master)](https://travis-ci.org/rbiswas4/OpSimSummary)
 - documentation is hosted at [github_pages](https://rbiswas4.github.io/OpSimSummary)
 # Requirements
 - python 2.7 or 3.5